mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

 states depends on the previously mentioned rates.](ch5_fig36){#fig:ch5_fig36 short-caption="One-state Poisson promoter"}

+#### Obtaining the partial differential equation for the generating function

 The first thing we must do is to transform this infinite-dimensional system of ordinary differential equations in $m$ to a single partial differential equation using the generating function.
 For this particular case there are two generating